dickverweij/nl-afas-cordova-plugin-securelocalstorage/README.md

 Secure localStorage for Cordova
 ==========================
 This plugin will store local data encrypted using IOS keychain or Android keystore.

 ANDROID: The local storage will have an expiration date of 3 years.
 If the encrypted file is invalid, the localstorage will clear itself.
+A clear() will also re-initialize the certificate.

 WARNING: This is no protection for hackers who have physical/root access to your phone.

-Goal: Protect against reading/writing the contents stored in the the SecureLocalStorage by other apps.
 Use it to store temporary sensitive data which will survice an app exit/shutdown.

 Requirements